André Mare: Art Deco

 At the end of the War, Mare returned quickly to his artistic work.
 In 1919, he was commissioned, along with Louis Süe and Gustave Louis Jaulmes, to design the decorations for the Champs-Élysées and the Arc-de-Triomphe to celebrate the first Bastille Day after the war.
-In 1919 he also joined with Lous Süe to create the Compagnie des Arts Française, an interior design firm.
+In 1919 he also joined with Louis Süe to create the Compagnie des Arts Française, an interior design firm.
 He began producing designs for wallpapers, upholstery and other fabrics with his signature designs of baskets and wreaths of roses.

 Mare and Süe worked together for eight years, making some fifty different architectural ensembles, including interiors for the French Embassies in Warsaw and Washington, for the house of perfume manufacturer Jean Patou, and the grand salon of the ocean liner Ile-de-France.
 They were also invited by the composer Maurice Ravel to design sets and costumes for his new ballet, L'Heure Espanol, at the Paris Opera.
 In 1926, André Mare was made a knight of the French Legion of Honour for his services to the decorative arts.

 In 1921, Mare and Süe published a manifesto called Architectures, with illustrations by artists including Paul Vera, Roger de La Fresnaye, Marie Laurencin, and Charles Dufresne, and text by Paul Valéry.
 They declared that their objective was to create ensembles which were "serious, logical, and welcoming."
 The Dining Room for Paul Girod (1920–21), (now in the Museum of Decorative Arts in Paris) was typical of the Mare and Süe Art Deco style; it featured exquisite craftsmanship and extremely expensive materials; the walls were covered with rosewood and mahogany, and the lighting fixtures were set in a ceiling decorated with gold leaf.
 On the upper portion of the walls, Bas-reliefs in gilded stucco by Paul Vera illustrated "Summer" and "Autumn".
 The room also featured a fountain and faucets with sculptural decoration of gilded bronze.

-However, in his later years, his health, damaged during the war, began to fail.
+However, in his later years, his health, damaged by mustard gas during the war, began to fail.
 In 1927 André Mare decided to leave the Compagnie des Arts Français for health reasons, and instead devoted himself exclusively to painting.
 In 1930, he painted a large panel: The Funeral of Marshal Foch with landscapes inspired by his native Normandy.

 In November 1932, he died of tuberculosis, a result of serious mustard gas poisoning in the war.
 He is buried in the small cemetery of Lignerits in the Auge.

 In October–November 1933, a large body of his works was shown in the 23rd exhibition of the Société Normande de Peinture Moderne in the Musée des Beaux-Arts de Rouen.